tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 ```

 We'll try running it with CPython first because CPython doesn't have this
-problem making `PyObject*`---that is just the default object representation in
+problem making `PyObject`s---that is just the default object representation in
 the runtime.

 ```console